Bl4ckM/EasyBitMessageGateway/README.md

 + Read All Messages From BitMessage Client using XML-RPC.
 + Transform into Pop3Message
 + Return To Outlook.
-+ Dummy for STMPClient
++ Send Messages over BitMessage Client

 TODO:
-+ Send Messages over BitMessage Client
++ Clean Code and Error Handling
 + Great Architecture: MIxed up a lot of Architecture to do some Tests

 Thanks for mherod and subethemail Projects.
 Mherod for pop3server sample application (still using core) [Pop3Server](https://github.com/mherod/pop3server), and subethamail for the great [SMTP Implementation](https://github.com/voodoodyne/subetha).